 Consider the time investment required to complete the form against the role, and adjust accordingly.
 Questions designed to determine a candidate’s personality, cultural fit or aptitude for a given skill can take a back-seat or be omitted entirely since these are often repeated in interviews or assessments further down the line.

 - Work collaboratively with the hiring team to determine critical questions to assist with initial screening

 - Avoid asking for details that would already be present in the CV / Resume

 - Keep the form quick and easy to fill out, extensive forms can mean more candidate drop off

 Did you know?

-Our application form feature provides a variety of different question types, and can even be used to automatically disqualify candidates based on their responses:
+Our application form feature provides a variety of different question types and custom fields; you can even automatically disqualify candidates based on their question responses.

 Publishing the job